RyanMillerC/patterns-operator/DEVELOPMENT.md

 There are two ways to run the operator against a cluster for testing.

-You can run the operator controller on your local workstation against a remote
+* Run the operator controller on your local workstation against a remote OpenShift cluster

-You can also run the operator controller on the cluster.
+* Run the operator controller directly on an OpenShift

 ### Test your changes locally against a remote cluster